Discover the Imagination. Imagine the Discovery!

 Spanish

-In Grades K4-4th, students learn Spanish using games, songs, gestures.
+In Grades PK-4th, students learn Spanish using games, songs, gestures.
 Repetition is the root to all learning with a foreign language.
 Students learn:

 In Grades 5-8, students learn to put the following objectives together.
 Repetition is the root to all learning with a foreign language.
 Students build on what they have mastered.
 Students learn: